colinkingswood/colinkingswood.github.io/about.md

 permalink: /about/
 ---

+Software Engineer for pay.
-Software Engineer and Whitewater Kayaker
+Whitewater Kayaker for play.

 ### More Information